JohnRising/stackup/apps/docs/docs/packages/contracts/wallet.md

 # Wallet

-Solidity components for ERC-4337 Wallets.
+Solidity components for ERC-4337 Wallet Contracts.

-The easiest way to use the `Wallet` libraries is to compose your smart contracts with one `Base` and a combination of `Extensions` that fit your use case.
+The easiest way to use the wallet libraries is to compose your smart contracts with one `Base` and a combination of `Extensions` that fit your use case.

 The `Base` implements the core interface of an ERC-4337 wallet with a specific type of verification logic.
 The `Extensions` build on top of your `Base` to add common wallet functions.